Assignment Four: The Single Girl

 Tags: al kihn, al scollay, brigadier george briggs, brigadier lawrence smith, glide church, jerry jensen, kron 440, mayor george christopher, mrs george briggs, niki williams, robert theodore (ted) mcilvenna, roy meredith, salvation army, sexism, ted mcilvenna

-Added to San Francisco Bay Area Television Archive on February 27, 2013.
+Added to Bay Area Television Archive on February 27, 2013.

 - Originally aired on: KRON-TV